 They finished a distant third in the league and were knocked out of the League Cup at the semi-final stage.
 To compound their misery, it was Arsenal who dumped them out in a replay.

-There was one last chance for success, though, in the form of the FA Cup, the final of which would see them face Coventry City.
+There was one last chance for success, though, in the form of the FA Cup, the final of which saw them face Coventry City.
 Having finished tenth in the table that season, Spurs were the firm favourites going into the match and had the perfect start thanks to an Allen goal in the second minute.

 But the game went back and forth before the Sky Blues made it 2-2 through Keith Houchen’s diving header, one of the greatest FA Cup goals ever.